-Alternatively, there is Listen & Learn, which also offers Portuguese lessons in Cardiff.
+Alternatively, there is Listen & Learn, which also offers Portuguese lessons in Glasgow.
 One of their selling points is that:

 “Tutorials can take place any day of the week, including weekends, and can be scheduled for the morning, afternoon or evening.
 If your home or office is not suitable for you, you can attend the lesson at the teacher's offices.
 You will be provided with all relevant lesson materials.”

-One other way to learn Portuguese in Cardiff is to hire a Portuguese language tutor to help you improve your proficiency in the language.
+One other way to learn Portuguese in Birmingham is to hire a Portuguese language tutor to help you improve your proficiency in the language.

 Superprof has a range of language tutors, including Portuguese tutors, in Cardiff who can help you get better in Portuguese, for example by providing exercises designed to improve your speaking, listening, reading, and writing skills.